Build on Android

 Requirements and limitations

-• You have a Square account enabled for payment processing.
+• Your Square account is enabled for payment processing.
 If you haven't enabled payment processing on your account (or you're not sure), visit squareup.com/activation.

-• You have a Square Reader device to take payments.
+• You have a Square Reader device to take payments in production (not required for sandbox payments).

 • Your application's minSdkVersion is API 24 (Android 7) or later.

-• Your application's targetSdkVersion is API 33 (Android 13) or earlier.
+• Your application's targetSdkVersion is API 33 (Android 13) or a minimum of API 24 (Android 7).

 • Your application's compileSdkVersion is 34.